Learn about actual and potential costs

 Are there any additional fees related to my desired services that are not included in the fee proposal?

 Are there any fuel surcharges, stop charges or other fees associated with your service?
+If your company applies a fuel surcharge, have the rates of these surcharges changed as a result of plummeting crude oil prices?

 Is a gratuity included in your rates?